Goransg/Abbas_Geddedahl/docs/biosim.rst

                                 img_years=1, log_file='res.txt')

 .. code-block:: python
    :caption: Example of adding population after a certain time in the simulation.
 Here, the simulation is first ran for 100 years with the initial setup.
 After 100 years, a new population of animals is added to a given location, and the simulation continue for another 100 years.
+Movie is made from the images at last, in mp4 format.
+If blank, the standard value is mp4. gif can also be used.
    :name: Example simulation with added population

       sim.simulate(num_years=100)